Farscape: Webisodes

-On 15 July 2007 it was announced that Farscape would return in ten webisode installments.
+On 15 July 2007, it was announced that Farscape would return in ten webisode installments.
 The episodes are expected to be a few minutes long each and may eventually be broadcast on the Sci Fi Channel.
 The webisodes were to have been launched as early as fall 2007.
 In an interview with TV Guide, Brian Henson stated that the webisodes will be 3–6 minutes long and may feature John and Aeryn's son, D'Argo Sun-Crichton.
 TV Guide also reported that Ben Browder is in talks to appear in the webisodes.
 Sci-Fi Wire reported that Brian Henson and Rockne O'Bannon would pen the episodes.

 Several news sources have reported that the web series may lead to an on-air revival of the series, but Sci Fi general manager Dave Howe said that there were no plans to revive the show.
 Brian Henson has stated that he hopes the webisodes would lead to a TV sequel.

 At the Farscape Convention in November 2007, Rockne S. O'Bannon stated that the webisodes would likely be released in 2008.
 Farscape star Ben Browder told SCI FI Wire that he looked forward to reprising the role of astronaut John Crichton in the webisodes.
 The 2008 writers' strike put a damper on the plans, and Browder said that it was too early to figure out to what extent he would be involved.
-Browder said that he had a brief discussion with Henson about the Web series at last year's Comic-Con International in San Diego:
+Browder said that he had a brief discussion with Henson about the Web series at the 2007 Comic-Con International in San Diego:

-At Comic Con 2008, Rockne O'Bannon announced that the ongoing Farscape comic series would tie into the upcoming webisodes.
+At Comic-Con 2008, Rockne O'Bannon announced that the ongoing Farscape comic series would tie into the upcoming webisodes.
 The first comic was scheduled for release in November 2008.
 On 4 December 2008, O'Bannon told MTV "There's a new character that you'll meet in the very first comic book who ends up a significant player in the webisodes.
 Villain or hero?
 I'm not saying!"

 On 10 June 2009, Maureen Ryan of the Chicago Tribune announced via Twitter, "Farscape webisodes are 'still in play.' they're still being developed but not yet at script stage."

 At the 2009 San Diego Comic-Con, Brian Henson stated that the webisodes were "ready to go" but that they were still looking for financing on the project.

 At the 10th Anniversary Farscape Convention in Los Angeles, 2009, Brian Henson again stated that they are still waiting for funding.
 Ben Browder was asked how the fans could help with funding, and said he wasn't sure what could be done.

 The "Final Frelling Farscape Convention", was held on 17 November 2011 at the Marriott LAX hotel in Los Angeles.